onewithhammer/ESP8266-MyWidget-Demo/README.md

 ## User Interface

 - Nav Bar Menu
-- Home and config pages implemented
+- Home and Config pages implemented
-- Displays Light Output
+- Displays Current Light Output
 	- State1 field updates on page load and when the "Toggle" button is pressed
-- Displays Device Configuration
+- Displays Current Device Configuration
 	- Channels, ports, user1 and user2 fields update on page load
 	- Channels, ports, user1 and user2 are input fields
 	- Channels, ports, user1 and user2 can be modified and are saved when "Save Changes" button is pressed
-- Displays Device Uptime
+- Displays Current Device Uptime
 	- Uptime is updated on a 1 second basis
 	- Uptime format is: "N days, HH:MM:SS"
+- Displays Current LED Flash Speed
+	- Select input allows onboard LED speed to be changed
+	- LED speed is updated on select input change
 - All messages to/from config page use Web Services
 - Web Services has queue implemented if server is busy
-- Implemented using Bootstrap (3.4.1)
+- Implemented using embedded Bootstrap (3.4.1)
-- Implemented using JQuery (3.5.1)
+- Implemented using embedded JQuery (3.5.1)

 ## HTTP API - GET & POST